3.1 Instructors of Record

 Grounds for grievance are application of non-academic criteria, such as considerations of race, politics, religion, sex, or other criteria not directly reflective of performance related to course requirements; sexual harassment; or improper academic procedures that unfairly affect a student’s grade.

-The following formal procedure may not be activated unless the student, instructor in charge, Ombudsperson (or any mutually accepted third party), and Department Chair have failed to resolve the dispute informally; and it has been less than one calendar year since the last day of the semester in which the course in question was taken.
+The following formal procedure may not be activated unless the student, instructor in charge, Ombudsperson (or any mutually accepted third party), and Department Chair have failed to resolve the dispute informally, and it has been less than one calendar year since the last day of the semester in which the final grade for the course in question was posted.
 Neither formal nor informal grade grievance processes may be initiated after the one-year deadline has passed.
 (EC.00)

 The formal procedure is to be completed as expeditiously as possible: